-High School (9th-12th Grade)
+High School (Grades 9-12) Cell Phone Policy

-During class time, cell phones, iPods, and other electronic devices may only be used with teacher permission.
+During class time (including study halls), cell phones, and other electronic devices (excluding laptops) must be kept in school provided storage or backpacks.

-- Use of cell phones during passing time, lunch, and/or other free time should be limited. - Use of earphones/earbuds is only allowed in study halls or in class with teacher permission.
+Use of cellphones during passing time, lunch, and flex time should be limited.

+Use of earphones/earbuds are not allowed during the school day.

+The only exceptions allowed are in study halls or in classrooms with teacher permission to be used for work needing to be completed via computer.

-Middle School (5th-8th Grade)
+Middle School (Grades 5-8) Cell Phone Policy